5F8575tree/study-notes-repo/gitandgithub.md

     - :wq
     - If you are wanting to add a message, first press i then type your message, then esc, then :wq

+### Configuring VS Code as the Default Editor

+    - git config --global core.editor "code --wait"
+    - This will make git use VS Code as the default editor for commits

+### Git Log Longer Messages

+### Committing with GitKracken

+    -